George-Went/Documentation/LampStack.md

 ## 4 Setting up Virtual Hosts (Not Manditory)
 When using apache, you can set up different *virtual* hosts to save different states of configuration.
+This is great if you want to set up multiple sites on a single computer / IP address

 On ubuntu 18.04, apache has one set up by default to serve documents from the ```/var/www/html``` directory.